Lizabeth A. Turner: 1880s

-She became a member of the W.R.C.
-March 17, 1880, and was initiated by E. Florence Barker, who was then President of Gen. H. G. Berry Corps of Malden, Massachusetts.
-Turner was subsequently associated with Barker as one of the pioneers of the National W.R.C.
+She became a member of the WRC on March 17, 1880, and was initiated by E. Florence Barker, who was then President of Gen. H. G. Berry Corps of Malden, Massachusetts.
+Turner was subsequently associated with Barker as one of the pioneers of the National WRC.

 The movement in behalf of a Soldiers' Home in Chelsea, Massachusetts enlisted her sympathies, and she was one of the leaders in the bazaar held for that object in Mechanics' Building, Boston, in December, 1881.
 One of the attractions of the bazaar was a military album, containing autographs of President Abraham Lincoln and the original war Cabinet, besides the signatures of prominent generals and other leaders in the civil conflict and in the Revolution.
 It netted US$1,000 to the fund, and was kept in the library of the Loyal Legion of Massachusetts.
 The autographs were collected and arranged by Turner.

 Turner held various offices in the corps at Malden, and was its president two years.
-At the annual convention of the Department of Massachusetts, W.R.C, in 1883, she was elected to the office of Conductor.
+At the annual convention of the Department of Massachusetts, WRC, in 1883, she was elected to the office of Conductor.
 She was Junior Vice-President in 1884 and 1885, and Senior Vice-President in 1886–87.
 In 1888, she declined to accept the honor of Department President, but consented to serve as chair of the Executive Board.
 In 1892, after three years in this office, she was appointed Counsellor by Mary G. Deane, Department President.
 Turner addressed numerous posts, corps, conventions, and other patriotic gatherings in all parts of the State.
 She was especially popular as an installing officer and as a member of committees where executive ability was required.

-In 1883, when the National W.R.C. was organized at the National Encampment of the G.A.R. in Denver, Colorado, Turner, who rendered invaluable service in securing the adoption of the Massachusetts work and ritual, was elected National Treasurer.
+In 1883, when the National WRC was organized at the National Encampment of the GAR in Denver, Colorado, Turner, who rendered invaluable service in securing the adoption of the Massachusetts work and ritual, was elected National Treasurer.
 She was re-elected seven years in succession, during which time she ably-managed the finances.

 At the Massachusetts Department Convention in 1888, she was elected Conductor and in June of the same year, was chosen a delegate to Denver, where it was proposed to form a National Woman's Relief Corps.
 She was elected chair of the National Executive Board in 1889.